 A Thesis Conference rehearsal occurs 1-2 weeks prior to the conference.
 Teams should present at the rehearsal in order to be best prepared for the conference.

 At Thesis Conference, a panel of team selected experts in the field of study related to the team’s thesis attends the team’s presentation and asks questions following the presentation both publicly and privately.
 These experts are called discussants and are invited to take on this role by the team during the fall semester of the team members’ senior year.
 Discussants cannot include the mentor for that team (but may include a mentor from other Gemstone teams, if appropriate).
 Senior teams must have invited and received positive confirmation from at least four experts that are willing to accept this role and can attend the Thesis Conference that spring.
 This task must be completed by the date determined by the Gemstone Program Staff for that year.
 This date is generally around December 1, though can vary depending upon the circumstances.
 The Gemstone Program will then send official invitations to these discussants and will also send a final draft of the team’s thesis approximately two weeks before Thesis Conference for the discussants to review.
 It is encouraged that the discussants be experts that the team has consulted during their research.
-For more information on what is expected of discussants as well as a template for inviting discussants to serve on your panel, please click here.
+Please see additional information about what is expected of discussants as well as a template for inviting discussants to serve on your panel.
+(Also available as a PDF.)